makersacademy/airport_challenge/README.md

 ## Comments

-This program could be improved by extracting the weather functions to a separate class to keep the responsibilities more structured.
+This program could be improved by separating the responsibilities of the weather functions to a new class.
 There is a condition which raises an error if the object passed to the airport's land method is not a Plane.
 This limits future expansion and so should be removed.